 We have created a helpful checklist to guide you through your first days as a new hire.
-The checklist provides an overview of the activities that need to be planned and accomplished prior to your first day of employment, as well as during the first week, month, quarter, 180 days, and through your two-year probationary period.
+The checklist provides an overview of the activities that need to be planned and accomplished prior to your first day of employment, as well as during the first week, month, 180 days, and throughout your two-year process.